maragkakislab/rnakinet/README.md

 ```sh
 rnakinet-inference --path data/experiment/fast5_folder --output preds.csv
 ```

-### R9 and R10 kits
+### Selecting flow-cell chemistry
-RNAkinet can be run on fast5 files produced by nanopore R9 and R10 kits.
-You can specify your kit using the `--kit` option.
-Note that the R10 version is a work in progress.
+RNAkinet has been extensively tested on flow-cells with the R9 chemistry.
+Experimental support is offered for R10.
+You can specify the flow-cell chemistry with the `--kit` option.
 ```sh
 rnakinet-inference --path data/experiment/fast5_folder --kit r10 --output preds.csv
 ```